 Drinking only water during a cleanse could increase electrolyte loss, possibly leading to an electrolyte imbalance.
 Avoid this by drinking homemade organic vegetable broth.
 Take a variety of chopped organic vegetables such as carrots, beets, onion, celery, sweet potatoes, and dark leafy greens and simmer in water for over an hour.
 Consume this broth several times a day.

 While a four-day cleanse is ideal, the pain of a kidney stone may alert you to the need for a quicker response.
 Try this prior to a full kidney cleanse to treat and begin cleansing the kidneys.

 At the first sign of discomfort, mix 2 ounces of organic olive oil with 2 ounces of organic lemon juice.
 Drink this straight and follow with 12 ounces of purified water.
 Thirty minutes later squeeze half a lemon into another 12 ounces of purified water and add a tablespoon of organic raw apple cider vinegar.
 Drink.
 Once the pain diminishes, plan and follow a cleanse to get the remainder of kidney crystallization and toxins out of the system.

 Add lemon juice to water, or any other juice or broth you plan to consume.
 The citrate in lemons helps break down calcium oxalate stones.
 As a guide, use at least 4-5 lemons daily.
 Drinking a cup of hot water with the juice of half an organic lemon refreshes, supplies citrate, and tastes great.

-10. Take Herbs Known for Freshening the Kidneys
+10. Take Herbs That Support the Kidneys

 Several herbs have a long history of use and application as kidney supporters.
 Most of these plants can now be found in supplement form, and some can also be found whole and dried to be made into a tea.
 Some of these herbs include: